caterpillardev/grpc-copy-trading-bot/README.md

-# Solana Copy Trading Bot By using grpc
+# Solana Copy Trading Bot By using gRPC and LaserStream

 ## Overview